A-Z of clinical audit and QI networks

 Contact the chair: Emma Lofthouse

 The SECEN is a collaborative of professionals working in quality improvement including; clinical audit, effectiveness and governance.
 The group, which is one of the longer established networks, covers staff working in organisations across all healthcare sectors in the South East Coast region; membership is free and unrestricted.
 Meetings are held three times a year and also include training and education events.

-The network holds quarterly meetings hosted by local organisations.
-It also holds regular pan-London events with the South and East London Clinical Audit Network.
-If you are involved in clinical audit and quality improvement in North London we would like to hear from you.
+The joined networks hold quarterly meetings hosted by local organisations and hold regular pan-London events.
+If you are involved in clinical audit and quality improvement in London we would like to hear from you.

 Contact the chair: [email protected]